 The GBA organization has been well recognized for its impact at the local level over its nearly three decades since founding.
 Awards and acknowledgements made directly to Rebecca for her leadership at GBA in advancing green building are listed below.

-Are you interested in starting up an organization?
-Want to learn more about driving transformational market change?
-Are you interested in developing sustainability programs?
+Are you interested in advancing community development?
 Have you considered the connections between sustainable building practices, job creation and social equity?